 The visit to deliver the soccer school to Rosseland FC in Norway was very successful.
 See the link in the contents page for a full report and pictures.

 For confirmation of soccer school times parents should call 07712450181 and listen to the message left.
 For information on team training & trial sessions, please access coaches area for phone details and contact them direct.
 Remember the numbers are for coaches for season 2017/18.

-Since we signed up under 13’s Yellow squad sponsors Murray’s Opticians from Moss Side.
 Another big company has requested to come on board for next season.
-I Love Manchester have requested that they sponsor a team from the begining of its forming.
+I Love Manchester have sponsored the Blue and Yellow under 7’s squads that will be playing on a Sunday morning.
 This means the new under 7’s squad for season 2017/18 will be decked out in new Puma kits from Genesis Sports.
-As soon as they arrive a picture will be posted.
+Yellows squad picture posted.